iFryno/ZoicwareConfigs/README.md

 - Show all tray icons
 - Windows 10 Recycle Bin icon
 - Disable bell icon on taskbar
+- Windows 10 Snipping Tool
+- Hide recommended section in start menu
+- Hide home in settings
+- Hide ads and annoying cards in settings
+- Disable Notepad tabs and Rewrite

 ## How to Use